 People of other cultures living their everyday lives fascinate me, and I want to share my observations.
 The act of shooting on the street helps me see the extraordinary in the ordinary, helps me to more fully experience a place.
 I work to capture the spontaneous, un-self conscious actions of people.
-While much of my work could be considered street photography, some street purists might not.
-(After a subject discovers that I am there, I might hang around and keep shooting: a no-no!)
-That’s fine with me— if the image moves you in some way, labels don’t matter.
+It's taken me a good while to really understand how my work changes me, impacts my humanity.
+I gladly take up the mantle of humanist street photography.

-I am available for assignments throughout the Hawaiian Islands.
+I am also available for interesting assignments throughout the Hawaiian Islands.
 Please contact me for more information.

 "Rice Ladies" Chaom Chao, Phnom Penh, Cambodia